SrivastavaSrijan/WordRace/README.md

-## Word Race - A fun game to gauge how fast you type!
+## ⚔️ Word Race
-A fun, React-Redux application, developed from scratch by someone who potentially has stubby fingers 🖖🏻
+A fun, React-Redux game to gauge how fast you type, developed by someone who potentially has stubby fingers 🖖🏻

-## 📌 Overview
+## 👁️ Preview
+Check it out here - [Pomodoro Clock](https://apps.srijansrivastava.tech/PomodoroClock/)

+## ⏲️ About the Application

 Word Race is a game designed to improve QWERTY typing rate and efficiency.
 Words appear one by one at a rate that goes up as time progresses.
 There's a limited "stack space" that fills up after a certain amount of words have appeared.
 Once a player types a word correctly, that word is removed from the stack.